-Fig. 5-1 shows the NR physical layer throughput as a function of the downlink power of the base station emulator for a given modulation and coding scheme (MCS: Modulation and Coding Scheme) from 256QAM, 64QAM, 16QAM, and QPSK.
+Fig. 5-2 shows the NR physical layer throughput as a function of the downlink power of the base station emulator for a given modulation and coding scheme (MCS) from 256 QAM, 64 QAM, 16 QAM, and QPSK.
 The throughput does not include the communication over anchor LTE band.
-Throughput exceeding 3 Gbps with 256QAM was observed when the received power (RSRP) was sufficiently higher.
-Also, we could achieve almost error free communication if the RSRP is about -80dBm or higher Even if the RSRP is lowered to -110 dBm, it was still possible to communicate at 1Gbps without errors using 16QAM.
-For millimeter wave, the available bandwidth in Japan is typically as wide as 400 MHz.
+Throughput exceeding 3 Gbps with 256 QAM was observed when the received power (RSRP) was sufficiently higher.
+Also, we could achieve almost error free communication if the RSRP is about -80 dBm or higher.
+Even when the RSRP is lowered to -110 dBm, it was still possible to communicate at 1 Gbps without errors using 16 QAM.
+For millimeter wave, the available bandwidth in Japan is typically as wide as 400 MHz for downlink.
 Therefore, even with low-order modulation, it is possible to provide high throughput.

-Fig. 5-1 5G millimeter wave throughput
+Fig. 5-2 5G millimeter wave throughput